cemal201138/Mottoverse/README-gb.md

    * 📌 Pin / 🔓 Unlock: Prevents the widget from being moved or resized, fixing its position on the screen.
    * ⚙️ URL Settings: Reopens the settings window to update or change RSS feed links.
    * ❌ Close: Safely closes the application.

+> ❓ **Having Troubleshooting Issues?**
+> If you encounter issues like sudden window closing, RSS validation errors, or want to understand how the desktop background layer pinning works under the hood, please refer to the **[Mottoverse FAQ Document](https://github.com/cemal201138/Mottoverse/blob/main/FAQ.md)** for detailed solutions and explanations.

 ---